intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/generic/capi.md

 ** This guide is meant for local testing/development only, this is not meant for production usage.**

+For the deployment using the Docker provider (local testing/development only), please refer to [Cluster API deployment - Generic provider](capi.md).

 ## Requirements

 - A management cluster provisioned in your infrastructure of choice and the relative tooling.